Follow our free guide to form an LLC in Hawaii

 Now that you have officially filed your Hawaii LLC, there are still steps to maintain the company’s compliance with government regulations.
 The next few steps are:

-- Step 1: Register for the necessary taxes in Hawaii
+- Step 1: Register for Taxes in Hawaii

-- Step 2: Apply for the required permits and licenses
+- Step 2: Apply for Permits and Licenses

 - Step 4: Request a Certificate of Good Standing